Continuous integration for Android projects

 Conclusion

 In this article, I described building an Android application with CircleCI, and testing it.
 For our sample project, we used unit tests and a matrix of Android platform emulators, using the new CircleCI Android orb and machine images.
-We also touched on how to store and display test results, and how to orchestrate workflows to run tests will not give us the tidy test output that Gradle provides, and all output is on a portion of devices.
+We also touched on how to store and display test results, and how to orchestrate workflows to run tests will not give you the tidy test output that Gradle provides, and all output is on a portion of devices.